Office of Polar Programs

 Projects involving research with human subjects must ensure that subjects are protected from research risks in conformance with the relevant federal policy known as the Common Rule (Federal Policy for the Protection of Human Subjects, 45 CFR 690).
 All projects involving human subjects must either (1) have approval from the organization's Institutional Review Board (IRB) before issuance of an NSF award or, (2) must affirm that the IRB or an appropriate knowledgeable authority previously designated by the organization (not the Principal Investigator) has declared the research exempt from IRB review.
 The box for "Human Subjects" must be checked on the Cover Sheet with the IRB approval date (if available).
 If IRB approval has not been obtained before submission, the proposer should indicate "Pending" in the space provided for the approval date.
 Advice is available at http://www.nsf.gov/bfa/dias/policy/guidance.jsp#human.
 If letters of permission or approval are included, such as those from Native organizations or communities in which the work will take place, please include them as supplementary documents.

-The Arctic Social Sciences Program considers joint review and funding within OPP and with other NSF programs, when appropriate.
-Special funding opportunities may also be available through the human dimensions component of the Arctic System Science (ARCSS) Program.
+The Arctic Social Sciences Program considers joint review and funding within the Office of Polar Programs and with other NSF programs, when appropriate.
+Special funding opportunities may also be available through the Navigating the New Arctic Program and/or social science-relevant submissions to the Arctic System Science (ARCSS) Program (https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=13426).
 For information regarding field support for proposals with field components, please see Proposal Preparation and Submission Instructions in the Arctic Research Opportunities announcement and the Arctic Research Support and Logistics web page.
-All principal investigators whose projects have the potential to affect historic properties need to speak to the ASSP program officer concerning Sec.
-106 of the National Historic Preservation Act.
+All principal investigators whose projects have the potential to affect historic sites and areas need to speak to the ASSP program officer concerning Section 106 of the National Historic Preservation Act.